ZenRows/zenrows-mcp/README.md

 **Transport:** Streamable HTTP

 **Authentication:** OAuth-based.
-Pass your ZenRows API key as a Bearer token in the `Authorization` header on every request.
+Pass your Zenrows API key as a Bearer token in the `Authorization` header on every request.

 ```
 Authorization: Bearer YOUR_ZENROWS_API_KEY